Spiritual bypassing: are you in your body?

 But in what balance?

-Notice how these phrases could easily keep you away from ever holding yourself accountable, or facing up to things that might really hurt?
+Notice how these phrases could easily keep you away from facing up to things that might really hurt?
+Or from holding yourself, or others, accountable?

 Your body is the means through which you experience yourself, as well as everything other than the self.
 It grows.
 Feels.
 Interprets.
 And importantly, your feelings happen in your body, which means your emotional wounds (not just your physical wounds) live here.